Generalized Entanglement Measure for Continuous Variable Systems: Introduction

-Quantum entanglement, having played a fundamental role in quantum information theory, is also finding its context in deeper questions, including, on the origins of space-time \cite{nature-qc-grav,raamsdonk}, quantum field theories \cite{qftent1}, many-body physics \cite{revmodentmany}, Berry phase \cite{berry}, phase-transitions \cite{phasetransit}, and quantum gravity \cite{raamsdonkgravity}.
-Detecting the presence of such a resource and quantifying it faithfully for the general case of continuous variable systems would have far reaching applications beyond novel quantum computation.
+Quantum entanglement, having played a fundamental role in quantum information theory, is also finding its context in deeper questions, including, on the origin of space-time \cite{cowen2015quantum}, quantum field theories \cite{calabrese2004entanglement}, many-body physics \cite{amico2008entanglement}, Berry phase \cite{berry2010geometric} and quantum gravity \cite{bose2017spin}.
+Detecting the presence of such a resource and quantifying it faithfully for the general case of continuous variable systems would have far reaching applications beyond quantum computation.

-Previous works, including, the extensions of Peres-Horodecki criteria by Simon \cite{simonph}, Werner \cite{simonextended}; using nonlinear maps on matrices by Giedke \textit{et al.} \cite{giedke}; criteria based on uncertainity principles by Duan \textit{et al.} \cite{cirac}, Hillery, Nha and Zubairy \cite{hzubairy,nzubairy}; and others for continuous variable (CV) systems provided necessary conditions for general CV states with rich descriptions of the geometry of entanglement.
-In this paper, we provide a family of faithful measures of entanglement, as an extension to concurrence \cite{ourpaper1,Wootters1}, admitting a necessary and sufficient criterion for separability across arbitrary bipartitions and degrees of freedom for general pure CV states, which is shown as an invariance under a particular coordinate transformation with connections to the partial transpose, exposing an inherent geometry of entanglement in a similar spirit.
-We comment on the connections to other widely used measures in the concluding section, with examples of general pure Gaussian CV states in Appendix B.
+Previous works, including, the extensions of Peres-Horodecki criteria by Simon \cite{simon2000peres}, Agarwal \cite{agarwal2005inseparability}, Werner \cite{werner2001bound}; non-linear maps on matrices by Giedke et al. \cite{giedke2001entanglement}; criteria based on uncertainty principles by Duan et al. \cite{duan2000inseparability}, Hillery, Nha and Zubairy \cite{hillery2006entanglement, nha2008uncertainty}, for continuous variable (CV) systems provided necessary conditions for class of non-Gaussian states for manifesting quantum optics.
+Note, however, various geometry based approaches exist to quantify entanglement \cite{bennett1996mixed, bhaskara2017generalized,guhne2021geometry,banerjee2020quantifying,banerjee2019minimum,roy2021geometric}.
+In this paper, we provide a family of faithful measures of entanglement, as an extension to concurrence \cite{bhaskara2017generalized}, admitting necessary and sufficient criteria for measure of entanglement \cite{vedral1997quantifying} across arbitrary bipartitions and degrees of freedom for general pure and mixed CV states, identifying an inherent geometry of entanglement in a similar spirit with examples of general Gaussian states, phase-matched squeezed states, pair coherent states, superposition of squeezed states and non-Gaussian CV Bell states.
+We comment on the connections to the widely used measures in the concluding section.